Kotlin/kotlinx.serialization/docs-website/topics/serialization-create-and-use-serializers.md

 ### Specify a serializer on a property

-When a third-party type is used as a property in a serializable class, specify its serializer on that property with the `@Serializable` annotation:
+When a type is used as a property in a serializable class, specify its custom serializer on that property with the `@Serializable` annotation:

 ```kotlin
 // Imports the necessary libraries